HP AUTOMATIC UPDATES — HOW TO DISABLE

 Cartridges rated page yield(number of pages printed) are always based on a 5% page coverage, which is a standard business letter.
 For example if a cartridge is rated to yield 10,000 pages at 5% and the user is actually printing with a 25% page coverage(a typical newsletter) than the cartridge will only yield 2,000 pages due to the higher amount of page coverage (25% versus 5%).

 TERMS AND CONDITIONS OF SALE

-There is a $50 minimum on all orders.
-An additional $3 service charge will apply to any orders not meeting the $50 minimum.(Except orders that are placed online).
-Orders may be placed by calling us at 1-866-817-8795 or 775-852-8402, by email at sales@SuppliesWholesalers.com or on our websites wholesale only store once you’ve received a login & password from your account rep. Payment Terms (on approved credit) are Net 30 days.
-We also accept Visa, MasterCard, Discover and American Express.
+Orders may be placed by calling us at 1-866-817-8795 or 775-852-8402, by email at firstname.lastname@example.org or on our online storefront once you’ve received a login & password from your account rep. Payment Terms (on approved credit) are Net 30 days.
+We also accept Visa, MasterCard, Discover, and American Express.